Contents

 The diagnosis of pediatric asthma includes:

-i.
-Questions About Medical History And Symptoms
+1) Questions About Medical History And Symptoms

-During this diagnosis method, the doctor asks for a family history of asthma, eczema and lung diseases.
-The doctor also asks for other symptoms in the children, if any and how often these occur.
+During this diagnosis method, the doctor asks for a family history of asthma, eczema, and lung diseases.
+The doctor also asks for other symptoms in the children, if any, and how often these occur.

-ii.
-Physical Exam
+2) Physical Exam

-iii.
-Tests
+3) Tests

-Treatment Of Children Asthma Attack
+Treatment Of Children’s Asthma Attacks

-Based on the children’s history and severity of symptoms, the doctor will make a care plan known as an asthma action plan.
+Based on the children’s history and the severity of symptoms, the doctor will make a care plan known as an asthma action plan.
 This plan contains information on how much and when the medications should be used.
-The medicines approved for the children are given in doses according to their age, weight and immune system.
+The medicines approved for the children are given in doses according to their age, weight, and immune system.
 There are mainly two types of asthma medications:

 Quick-Relief Medication